Community Plan to Prevent and End Homelessness.

-We have a plan to prevent and end homelessness.
-It is truly the community’s plan because it was created by residents, nonprofit groups, businesses, schools and governments.
+It is the community’s plan, created by residents, nonprofit groups, businesses, schools and governments.

 What is the plan?